Welcome to the Prader-Willi Syndrome Association of New Zealand

 Sept 2016 – Education Action – YouthLaw Research

-The PWSA helped to fund research by YouthLaw into access to education for children with special educational needs.
-Their report was published in Sept 2016 and is an excellent summary of the problems facing our children.
+PWSA(NZ) helped fund research by YouthLaw into access to education for children with special educational needs.
+Their report was published in Sept 2016 and is an excellent summary of the problems facing children living with PWS.

 YouthLaw Report: Challenging the Barriers